Assessment of the Imaging Performance of the CITIUS High-Resolution Detector for Heavy Charged Particles and Neutrons: Evaluation of the Spatial Resolution

 In the dominant branch, the gamma-ray is emitted upon de-excitation of the recoiling $^{7}$Li nucleus.
 Since its energy is small compared to the mass of the nucleus, the recoil imparted to the $^{7}$Li is negligible, and the two heavy charged particles are emitted in nearly opposite directions.
 It is therefore expected that one of the two particles enters the CITIUS sensor.

-In the present simulation, the boron layer thickness is set to \SI{200}{\nm} to facilitate comparison with previous studies \cite{b10int4,b10int4-sw}.
-Cold neutrons with a kinetic energy of \SI{2.53}{\meV} (velocity \SI{695}{m/s}) are used as the incident beam.
+In the present simulation, the boron layer thickness is set to \SI{200}{\nm} to facilitate comparison with previous studies\cite{b10int4,b10int4-sw}, where the corresponding boron layer was deposited by Ar RF sputtering.
+The incident beam is modeled with a kinetic energy of 2.53 meV (velocity 695 m/s), a representative energy in the cold neutron range widely used in condensed matter research.
 Since the absorption length in enriched $^{10}$B is of the order of several \SI{}{\um}, neutron capture reactions are expected to occur nearly uniformly throughout the depth of the boron layer.
 Accordingly, alpha particles or $^{7}$Li recoils are generated uniformly within the $^{10}$B layer and emitted isotropically.

 Figure \ref{fig:b10LSF} shows the pixel size dependence of the spatial resolution for neutrons.
 As in the previous figure, the single-gain configuration ($\sigma_n = \SI{10}{ke^-}$, open squares), the single-gain configuration with reduced noise ($\sigma_n = \SI{1}{ke^-}$, open triangles), and the multi-gain configuration ($\sigma_n = \SI{10}{ke^-}$ and $\SI{40}{e^-}$, open circles) are shown, with solid and dashed lines representing the RMS measure and the Gaussian fit measure, respectively.
 As before, a larger pixel window is used for smaller pixel sizes.